Yannick H.,

 What In-House Really Costs

-Let's be honest: In-house IT has advantages.
-But it also costs real money.
-Most CFOs greatly underestimate this.
+Let us be honest: in-house IT has advantages.
+But it also costs a lot of money.
+Most CFOs significantly underestimate this.

-A typical team of four people: IT manager, two admins, one technician.
+A typical team of 4 people: IT manager, two admins, one technician.
 Salaries?
 Maybe 250,000 francs per year.

 But wait.
-To this add: employer contributions.
+Add: employer contributions.
 Pension fund.
 Training.
 Insurance.
-Suddenly you're at 350,000.
+Suddenly you are at 350,000.

 Servers, backup systems, network equipment.
 Storage.
 Telephony.
 Power for the server room.
 Cooling.